For us, we can’t function without the use of mobility aids.

-Although we don’t have a permanent one, a bed rail is a good addition to help you get out of bed in the morning.
+Although we don’t have a permanent one, a bed rail is an excellent addition to help you get out of bed in the morning.

 I love these because they are the most flexible pillow you’ll ever own.
-Whether it’s to support you sitting up in bed or to rest a weary arm or leg on, the V Pillow is a great solution to a common sleeping problem.
+Whether it’s to support you sitting up in bed or to rest a weary arm or leg on, the V Pillow is an excellent solution to a common sleeping problem.

-A rise and recliner chair is definitely our next big purchase.
-Every time we stay in an accessible cottage Bridget and I squabble over who gets the chair and having one at home would be a great addition to make your home more accessible.
+A rise and recliner chair is our next big purchase.
+Every time we stay in an accessible cottage, Bridget and I squabble over who gets the chair and having one at home would be a great addition to make your home more accessible.

 Also, when you look at some of the modern styles of rising and recliners, they don’t look like a mobility aid.

 A simple yet effective solution to sitting comfortably.
 These u shaped neck cushions are ideal for home, in the car or when you travel.

-We actually moved house to have a stairlift.
-Our previous property wasn’t suitable and at one point, Bridget was stuck upstairs for 8 weeks.
-Not only does a stairlift take away the effort of climbing stairs, it helps keep you independent.
+We moved house to have a stairlift.
+Our previous property wasn’t suitable, and at one point, Bridget was stuck upstairs for eight weeks.
+A stairlift takes away the effort of climbing stairs, but it also helps keep you independent.

 Age UK has partnered with Handicare Accessibility to bring you a full range of stairlifts, including straight, curved and outdoor lifts.
 Better still, they offer a no-obligation quote and price match guarantee.

-As well as grab rails around the toilet, the most useful aid is a raised toilet seat because it takes away a lot of the strain on your knees and hips when you’re using the toilet.
+As well as grab rails around the toilet, the most helpful aid is a raised toilet seat because it takes away a lot of the strain on your knees and hips when you’re using the toilet.